Dave Brown (quarterback)

-David Michael Brown (born February 25, 1970) is a former professional American football quarterback who played for Duke University and later in the National Football League for the New York Giants and Arizona Cardinals.
+David Michael Brown (born February 25, 1970) is an American former professional football player who was a quarterback in the National Football League (NFL) for the New York Giants and Arizona Cardinals.
+He played college football for the Duke Blue Devils.

-Brown grew up in Westfield, New Jersey and played high school football at Westfield High School, graduating in 1988.
+Brown grew up in Westfield, New Jersey, and played high school football at Westfield High School, graduating in 1988.